cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 -   An optmizer module.

-Before going into the code, let's review a classifier at a high level: we need to extract features from the documents (using word embedding in this case), then we need to train a classifier with a training dataset and after that we can use the trained classifier to make predictions on unseen data (the test dataset).
+Before going into the code, let's review a classifier at a high level: we need to extract features from the reviews (using word embedding in this case), then we need to train a classifier with a training dataset and after that we can use the trained classifier to make predictions on unseen data (the test dataset).